 How to Put on Your Sales Hat

-Once you’ve given whatever advice you want to give for free (part of Present), it’s time to put on your sales hat and do some “qualifying.”
+Once you’ve given whatever advice you want to give for free, it’s time to put on your sales hat and do some “qualifying.”

 Surprisingly, one of the best ways to comfortably make this transition is to make it obvious.
 Say something like, “Now I’m going to put my sales hat on and ask you a few more questions.”